-Are you wondering how the Social Security Administration will contact you about your retirement benefits?
+Are you confused as to how Social Security will contact you about retirement benefits?

-If you need to do that, please visit My Social Security for more information.
-It’s very thorough and you should be able to find answers to your questions.
+Therefore, if you need to do that, My Social Security is the best place to go for information.
+It’s thorough and you should be able to find answers to your questions.

-With that said, there are 3 basic ways that the Social Security Administration uses for communication.
+3 methods the Social Security Administration uses for communication.

-Let’s look a bit more in-depth to see how this works.
+Let’s take a look to see how this works.

 Receiving a letter from Social Security is the most common way that you’ll hear from them.